extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/advanced_cli.rst

     **spine_asn_block**, **loopback_ip_range**, **loopback_port_number**, **p2p_link_range**.
     Otherwise switch registration to this fabric will fail.

-3. (Optional) Add optional parameters to the *custom-fabric*, if required, otherwise values from **default** fabric are used:
+3. (Optional) Add optional parameters to the *custom-fabric*, otherwise values from **default** fabric are used:

 .. code-block:: shell